On network coding for sum-networks: Acknowledgment

 \section{Acknowledgment}

-The authors thank Kenneth Zeger for his feedback on an earlier version of this work and particularly for pointing out other works of similar flavour.
+The authors thank Kenneth Zeger for his feedback on an earlier version of this work and particularly for pointing out other works of similar flavor.
 The authors would like to thank Muriel M\'{e}dard for bringing \cite{koetter3} to their attention and pointing out a possible connection with the code-construction for the reverse network in Section \ref{Nonreversibility}.
+The authors are grateful to the Associate Editor and the anonymous referees for their constructive comments which helped improve the presentation of the paper significantly.
 This work was supported in part by Tata Teleservices IIT Bombay Center of Excellence in Telecomm (TICET).
+The work of B.~K.~Dey was also supported in part by a fund from the Department of Science and Technology, Government of India.

 \appendices